TjMott/TjMott.Writer/README.md

 A previous implementation using CefNet provided a lot of switches for my app to enable privacy features and prevent CEF from sending telemetry and other web requests to the Internet.
 Unfortunately, CefNet became unmaintained and the source was removed from GitHub.
 I had to migrate to CefGlue to update from AvaloniaUI 0.10 to the modern 11 version, and CefGlue doesn't provide nearly as much control over the embedded browser's behavior.
 I will make all reasonable efforts to provide data privacy, but I'm not responsible for any data leaks or IP theft that occur as a result of CEF doing unsavory things at runtime.

-***

 ## Change Log

 ###Version 1.0.0

 ### Changes

-* Upgraded to modern AvaloniaUI (version 11.3.2, was on old beta 0.10.X release).
+* Upgraded from old beta 0.10 AvaloniaUI to 11.3.2.
 * Updated Quill editor from 1.3.7 to 2.0.3.
 * Migrated from CefNet to CefGlue due to lack of Avalonia 11 support from CefNet.
+* CEF binaries are now packaged in the installer.
+No more CEF install process on first run.
 * Lots of performance updates and improved features due to Avalonia framework updates, e.g. proper light/dark theme support.
 * Updated to .NET 8.0.
 * Main view reworked to improve loading speed when using a large works database.
 * Greatly improved SQLite performance.
+* Fixed cursor jumping to wrong position after auto-replacing certain characters (em dashes, left/right quotes, ellipses, etc.).
+* Added menu option to enable or disable character autoreplace (quotes, em dashes, ellipses..etc).
 * Document encryption now follows the standard practice of random data encryption keys for each item, which are encrypted with a password-derived key encryption key.
 * Removed "Notes" feature to reduce maintenance footprint.
 Existing notes will be consolidated into a category in the main documents view.
+* Editor assets hash verification fixed--you will get a warning if something (e.g. malware) modifies the editor HTML/JS/CSS files.

 #### Known Issues

-* Editor autoreplace for smart quotes, ellipses, and em dashes may jump cursor position ahead if your cursor is not at the end of a line when the autoreplace happens.
-Potentially a QuillJS bug -- quill.setSelection is unpredictable after calling quill.clipboard.dangerouslyPasteHTML.
-* Editor autoreplace may not work as expected if you paste in a chunk of text containing autoreplaceable characters.
+* Editor will not auto-replace when pasting in text containing characters that are normally auto-replaced when typed in directly (em dashes, left/right quotes, ellipses, etc.).
 * The in-app Readme does not work (normally shows this document).
 This is due to a broken package dependency that really needs to update for the latest Avalonia.
+* Printing does not work in Linux.
 * Export to Word does not generate Table of Contents correctly.
 * Linux console is pretty spammy about gpu_process issues.
-Something from CefGlue, but doesn't seem to harm this application.
+Something from CefGlue, but it doesn't seem to hurt anything.

 ### Version 0.5.2